 The Government will officially remove the exemption when the bill comes back before the House for its committee stages.

-Next story in Political: Collins questioned over help for Oravida
+Next story in Politics: Collins questioned over help for Oravida

 Copyright © 2014, Radio New Zealand